overte-org/overte-docs-sphinx/source/explore/personalize/install-apps.rst

 Spectator Camera
 ================

 The Spectator Camera is a camera you can use to record or livestream what you and your friends do in Overte.
-It is only available in HMD mode, and requires a recording software such as `Open Broadcaster Software (OBS) <https://obsproject.com/>`_ to work correctly.
+It is only available in VR mode, and requires a recording software such as `Open Broadcaster Software (OBS) <https://obsproject.com/>`_ to work correctly.
 Check out their `official overview guide <https://obsproject.com/forum/threads/official-overview-guide.402/>`_ for more details.

 `Use the instructions above <#install-tablet-apps>`_ to install the Spectator Camera app.